 Harlingen is a trade and fishing port in Friesland, the Netherlands.
 The town itself is over a thousand years old, and you’ll find several historic streets in the old city centre.
 Its small size makes it easy to explore the town on foot.
 In 2014 Harlingen was a port of call for the Tall Ships Races.
 The town operates ferry lines to the Frisian Islands, a unique nature reserve with populations of seals, birds, and other wildlife.
 With its ‘gezellige’ pubs the town is a great place for a stopover.

-Hartlepool is a British port on the east coast of the UK, with long traditions of maritime activity.
+Hartlepool is a British port on the east coast of the UK, with a tradition of maritime activity.
 In 2010, the town played host to the Tall Ships Races, receiving some 125 Tall Ships in its harbor.
-Once you’re there, visit the nearby North York Moors national park, or relive the heyday of the British navy at the Maritime Experience.
-If you have come to like climbing the masts on board, there is a boulder park in Summerhill where you can reach for the top again!
+Spend some time around the harbor and the city centre, visit the nearby North York Moors national park, or relive the heyday of the British navy at the Maritime Experience.
+If you have come to like the mastclimbing on board, there is a boulder park in Summerhill where you can reach for the top again!